-The Gin Blossoms -- one of the most enduring examples of what we define as "‘90s alternative-rock" -- owe a lot of their sound to Big Star.
-Listen to GBs’ cascading, jangling guitar lines; twinkling guitar effects juxtaposed with hefty helpings of distortion; and the reverence-for-the-past lyrical content.
+The Gin Blossoms -- one of the most enduring examples of what we define as "‘90s alternative rock" -- owe a lot of their sound to Big Star.
+Listen to their cascading, jangling guitar lines; twinkling guitar effects juxtaposed with hefty helpings of distortion; and the reverence-for-the-past lyrical content.
 Big Star did it all first; the Blossoms treat the template like a holy temple.

 Evan Dando, steadfast Lemonheads leader, was one of the artists that immediately came out to pay tribute to Chilton when he died just before SXSW in 2010.
 And it’s easy to see why.
 Over the years, the Lemonheads have harnessed the power of pop in a very similar way to the great Big Star.
 Dando, like Chilton, maintains an immense slacker sneer throughout the hardest rocking and quietest acoustic moments.

-Definitely not the first band you’d think of as carrying the Big Star banner, the all-girl Bangles did a rousing cover of the Alex Chilton-penned ‘September Gurls' back in '86.
-Naturally, they tweaked the tune to be a little to be more girl-friendly, singing "September girls / do so much / and for so long / until we touched" instead of "I was your Butch / and you were touched."
-Their version appears on the same album that spawned the radio smashes ‘Manic Monday’ (ghostwritten by Prince) and ‘Walk Like an Egyptian.’
+Definitely not the first band you’d think of as carrying the Big Star banner, the Bangles did a rousing cover of the Alex Chilton-penned "September Gurls" back in 1986.
+Naturally, they tweaked the tune to be a little to be more girl-friendly, singing "September gurls / Do so much / And for so long / Until we touched" instead of "I was your Butch / And you were touched."
+Their version appears on the same album that spawned the radio smashes "Manic Monday" (ghostwritten by Prince) and "Walk Like an Egyptian."

 Elliott Smith may be one of the finest songwriters of the modern era, with his deliciously complex indie-folk songs.
-And on his first few non-major-label albums, you can hear nods to Big Star’s softer-sounding tunes.
-See classics ‘Nighttime’ and ‘I’m in Love With a Girl.’
-Smith’s intensely personal lyrics, Baroque song structures and soaring melodies have Big Star written all over them, and who can forget Smith’s fragile cover of ‘Thirteen,’ the best love song nobody’s ever heard?
+And on his first few non-major-label albums, you can hear nods to Big Star’s softer-sounding tunes, like "Nighttime" and "I’m in Love With a Girl."
+Smith’s intensely personal lyrics, Baroque song structures and soaring melodies have Big Star written all over them, and who can forget Smith’s fragile cover of "Thirteen," the best love song nobody’s ever heard?

 Scottish outfit Teenage Fanclub, who have appeared on a few of our other lists, is a prime example of what happens if you do Big Star’s sound with a ‘90s alt-rock sensibility.
-Like list-mates the Gin Blossoms and Matthew Sweet, the Fanclub took that tried-and-true formula -- chiming guitars, ooh-ahh choruses, introspective lyrics -- and ran naked through the streets of Glasgow with it.
-In a simple, if not unfair, twist of fate, TF would, like Big Star, live in semi-obscurity after their one ‘hit’ record, 1991’s ‘Bandwagonesque.’
+Like list-mates the Gin Blossoms and Matthew Sweet, the Fanclub took that tried-and-true formula -- chiming guitars, ooh-ahh choruses, introspective lyrics -- and ran through the streets of Glasgow with it.

 The Replacements top our list for obvious reasons.
-On their classic tune 'Alex Chilton,' leader Paul Westerberg imagines a mythical land where Big Star actually reached amazing commercial heights and garnered the love of children everywhere.
+On their classic tune "Alex Chilton," leader Paul Westerberg imagines a mythical land where Big Star actually reached amazing commercial heights and garnered the love of children everywhere.
 The reality, of course, was far different, but the tune predicted the renewed attention Big Star have received in recent years.
-You might even call ‘Alex Chilton’ (the song) the only Big Star song not written by the band.
-It has an infectious lead guitar riff and awesomely cheeky lyrics, and Westerberg even uses the words "big star," just like Chilton did on the track ‘O My Soul.'
+You might even call "Alex Chilton" the only Big Star song not written by the band.
+It has an infectious lead guitar riff and awesomely cheeky lyrics, and Westerberg even uses the words "big star," just like Chilton did on the track "O My Soul."